'Beautiful' to have a pint, 'brilliant' to get a haircut - England reopens after lockdown

 Men queuing for haircuts and busy hairdressing salons were a common sight across the country.
 At Savvas Barbers in Streatham, south London, healthcare assistant Benjamin Prior, 31, said he normally gets a cut every month but has had to wait four months.

 The rule changes apply only to England as the devolved nations in the United Kingdom - Wales, Scotland and Northern Ireland - have been setting their own timetables for easing restrictions.
-The Sun newspaper predicted that 15 million pints (8.5 million litres) of beer would be sunk in England on Saturday, though some pub-goers may be deterred by rainy, windy weather.
+The Sun newspaper predicted that 15 million pints (8.5 million litres) of beer would be sunk in England on Saturday.

 Johnson called on people to behave responsibly and respect social distancing regulations as the risk of a resurgence of the coronavirus remains.
 He also stressed the importance of supporting businesses.
 "We must not let them down," he said at a news conference on Friday.